tamunoWoks/archive_Downloader/README.md

 # XKCD Archive Downloader

 ### Overview
-This is a Python-based utility designed to automate the retrieval of XKCD comic images directly from the official website.
-The program begins at the XKCD homepage, downloads the currently featured comic image, and then follows the “Previous Comic” link to continue collecting earlier comics.

-This process repeats in a controlled loop until one of two conditions is met:
+that automatically downloads comics from the [xkcd.com](https://xkcd.com) website.
+Starting from the most recent comic, the script saves each comic image locally and then navigates backward using the "Previous" comic link.
+This process continues until either the first XKCD comic is reached or a predefined maximum download limit is met.

+The script is designed to be:
-- the first XKCD comic is reached, or
+- Safe and respectful to the XKCD servers
-- a predefined maximum download limit is exceeded.
+- Easy to read and modify
+- Deterministic and bounded (no infinite crawling)

 The project demonstrates practical web scraping concepts, including HTTP requests, HTML parsing, link traversal, and file handling.
 It is well-suited as a learning project for developers seeking hands-on experience with automation, iterative scraping, and respectful, rule-based content downloading.